How to Create a Petal Chart in Excel: Step-by-Step Guide for Data Visualization

-A petal chart, also known as a star chart because of its appearance, plots the values of each category along a separate axis that starts in the center of the chart and ends in the outer ring.
+A petal chart, also known as a star chart, is a type of radar chart that plots the values of each category along a separate axis that starts in the center of the chart and ends at the outer ring.
+Petal charts are useful for comparing multiple values across multiple categories.

 Preparing Data

-For practice purposes, use the following data to create a star chart with similar results.
-For this, you can copy this data to your worksheet, or you can use your own data.
+For this petal chart tutorial, use the provided sample data to get similar visualization results.
+You can easily import this data into your worksheet, or you can use your own dataset for a customized petal chart analysis.

 Petal Chart table